music in residence

 Everything we need is right here — we just need something to bring us together.

 Today, many people in our community face a growing sense of alienation, anxiety, and isolation.
 Loneliness is a declared epidemic that directly threatens our individual and collective health.Simultaneously, local artists navigate a broken system that rewards fame over community service, forcing them to compete for attention online to survive.
-Artists often lack the essential community, space, and economic support needed to sustain their creative work.Our communities lose their artists, and our artists lose their communities.
+Artists often lack the essential community, space, and economic support needed to sustain their creative work.Our communities need their artists, and our artists need their communities.

 Music in Residence is the bridge.
 By connecting neighbors in local homes through music, we create an upward spiral: artists earn a living wage for meaningful work, while residents find the healing and human connection that can mend our social fabric.We do this through a tradition as old as time: people in a room with music.A host opens their home — for an evening with friends and neighbors.